cirosantilli/python-utils/readme.md

 I will try to give installation procedures on a file-by-file basis for scrips that have dependencies, instead of a setup.py file.

-# Featured
+# featured

 This section showcases scripts which I think might be worth your while.

-Is a script is not here, it may be total trash (due to tests, or noobiness) =)
+Is a script is not here, it may be total trash (due lack of tests, or pure noobiness =) )

+# fundamental mudules, std or not that everyone should know about

+* timedate

+* process: calling external process

+* expat : xml parsing
+* XXX : general language parsing

+* curses : python command line interfaces
+* gtk+ : XXX
+* django : main python web framework

+* numpy : scientific computing
+* pyplot : scientific plotting